 Analytics Studio notebook is an optional variant of Analytics Studio that is integrated with Python and the Juypter Notebook interactive execution environment.
 For those familiar with Python ML programming, we make the full capabilities of SensiML’s client API available in Analytics Studio Notebook as an implementation of the Python/Jupyter Notebook IDE.

-Basic Edition – Our next tier of service, SensiML Basic Edition, provides a tier of service supporting mainstream motion and gesture applications where full C source code is not a requirement, nor is multi-user support or the ability to support high bandwidth sensors > 10kHz.
-This value-priced tier of service is intended to enable small and mid-tier innovators with an extremely affordable alternative to ramping up costly signal processing and data science expertise while providing a rapid means to showcase and commercialize novel solutions for wearables, smarthome IoT products, and other similar projects.
+Basic Edition – Supports mainstream motion and gesture applications where full C source code is not a requirement, nor is multi-user support or the ability to support high bandwidth sensors > 10kHz.
+This value-priced tier of service is intended to enable small and mid-tier innovators with an affordable alternative to ramping up costly signal processing and data science expertise while providing a rapid means commercialize novel solutions for wearables, smarthome IoT products, and other similar projects.

-Standard Edition – Our most popular tier of service is SensiML Standard Edition which comes complete with scalable multi-user access and productivity across larger, multi-disciplinary teams (test technicians capturing train/test samples; domain experts labeling datasets; software developers, engineers and data science specialists running AutoML pipelines and analyzing results; firmware engineers implementing resulting platform optimized code in their target hardware devices for integration, QA engineers performing test/validation of resulting algorithms).
+Standard Edition – Our most popular tier of service comes complete with scalable multi-user access and productivity across larger, multi-disciplinary teams (test technicians capturing train/test samples; domain experts labeling datasets; software developers, engineers and data science specialists running AutoML pipelines and analyzing results; firmware engineers implementing resulting platform optimized code in their target hardware devices for integration, QA engineers performing test/validation of resulting algorithms).
 Standard edition supports all available time-series sensors up to 100kHz sample rates and provides full source code access to linked feature transform and classifier libraries.

 Enterprise Edition – For large teams and those seeking our highest level of support, SensiML Enterprise Edition includes the full capabilities of Standard Edition with double the multi-user licenses (teams up to 20 users), a service level agreement for support, and direct access to the SensiML engineering team for training, support and early beta-level updates.

 SensiML makes sample datasets available for evaluating the toolkit even prior to having your own data.
 We publish a growing collection of additional datasets on SensiML Data Depot.
 All tiers of SensiML from Free Trial through Enterprise edition can utilize these sample datasets.